 Many concerns are the responsibility of local educational agencies (LEAs), including the hiring and evaluation of staff, employee relations, selection/provision of textbooks and materials, pupil discipline, provision of core curricula subjects, homework policies and practices, and dress codes and school uniforms.
 Every county office of education, district, and charter school governing board are required to have established local complaint policies that describe the procedures that must be followed to resolve complaints.
 Copies of complaint policies and procedures are available at county offices of education, district offices, or charter school offices.
 Many LEAs post their policies and procedures on their Web sites.

 Uniform Complaint Procedures

 Some matters lie within the Uniform Complaint Procedures (UCP) scope.
 Federal and state laws and regulations specify which programs and issues do.
 Not all complaints are within the scope of the UCP, even if they involve alleged violations of law.
-The issues that may involve filing a complaint under the UCP can be found in the UCP Brochure below.
+The issues that may involve filing a complaint under the UCP can be found in the UCP Pamphlet below.

 Uniform Complaint Procedures (UCP) Pamphlet (DOCX; Posted XX-Jun-2019)